mbraekman/mbraekman.github.io/_posts/2023-04-13-API-File-Scanning.md

 ---

 Security should always be a top priority when designing and developing applications that interact with the internet.
-One important security measure is ensuring that files which are being uploaded to your application do not contain viruses or malware that could harm your system or other users.
+One important security measure is ensuring that files that are being uploaded to your application do not contain viruses or malware that could harm your system or other users.
 In this article, we'll explore how to use ClamAV to validate the content of uploaded files, including how to set up and run a ClamAV instance in a Docker container and how to customize it for your needs.

 ## Steps